ruby2d/ruby2d.com/_pages/learn/get-started.md

 The web version of your app was transpiled, a source-to-source compilation, from Ruby to JavaScript.
 The `app.html` file contains a `<script>` tag linking to the `app.js` file containing the code for your application.
 When you open the HTML file in a web browser, the script will run, the `<canvas>` element will be created (your window), and the triangle will appear.
 Try opening the HTML file by simply double clicking it.

 Whether you run your script using the Ruby interpreter, build and run it natively, or build it for the web, the results will all be the same.

-# What's next?

-Ready to learn more?
-[Explore the documentation](/learn) to discover everything Ruby 2D can do.